dillon-shearer/portfolio/README.md

-# Data Analytics Portfolio
+# Dillon Shearer || Data Science/Analytics

-Welcome to my data analytics portfolio!
-This repository contains a collection of my projects and case studies in data analytics, along with descriptions of my skills and experience in this field.
+Welcome to my data science and analytics portfolio!
+This repository contains a collection of my projects and case studies in data science/analytics, along with descriptions of my skills and experience in this field.

 ## About Me